robsoncserafim/cardiovascular_project/README.md

 **Classification Machine Learning Project** of a  cardiovascular diseases dataset.

-**- Feel free to explore and thest the web application of the Project:** https://cardiovascular-datascience-robsonserafim.streamlit.app/
+**Web application of the Project:** https://cardiovascular-datascience-robsonserafim.streamlit.app/